husjon/obsidian-plugin-dynamic-toc/README.md

 # ⚠️ Notice

+The original plugin repository was archived `Aug 13, 2022`.
+I am now trying to revive it as I really enjoy using it.

+From original creator @Aidurber:

-I'm unable to find the time to keep this repository well maintained, and up-to-date with Obsidian.
+> I'm unable to find the time to keep this repository well maintained, and up-to-date with Obsidian.
 Life gets in the way.
 This plugin should be forked/rebuilt by someone who is willing to find the time to build a plugin that the Obsidian community deserves.

 # Obsidian Dynamic ToC